wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/3-exercise.md

 ### High-level steps

 In this exercise, you will make a few changes to the settings in your portal metadata.
 Next, you will run the Portal Checker tool from the Power Apps portals admin center and then evaluate the results.
-After you have addressed the issue, you will re-run the Portal Checker to ensure that the issue has been resolved.
+After you have addressed the issue, you will rerun the Portal Checker to ensure that the issue has been resolved.

 The high-level steps are as follows: